 Seeing Canadian Commercials on American channels

-Reasons for signal substitution
+Reasons for simultaneous substitution

-- to protect the rights of broadcasters
+- To protect the rights of broadcasters:

-- to keep advertising dollars in the Canadian market
+- To keep advertising dollars in the Canadian market:

-Signal substitution and TV picture quality
+Simultaneous substitution and TV picture quality

-Signal substitution shouldn't affect the quality of your TV picture.
+Simultaneous substitution shouldn't affect the quality of your TV picture.
 This means even if the original signal is replaced with a local Canadian signal, the broadcasting quality should be the same or better.

 If you encounter problems

 - a TV station makes a last-minute programming change